 Mumbai, the capital city of Maharashtra, is the financial capital of India and the home of India's Bollywood film industry.
 Also called India's "maximum city", Mumbai is known for its extreme standards of living, fast-paced lifestyle, and the making (or breaking) of dreams.
-Captivating examples of colonial British architecture can be found all over the city and make up many of Mumbai's top attractions.
+Captivating examples of colonial British architecture can be found all over the city and make up many of Mumbai's top attractions, including the Gateway of India and Haji Ali.
 Mumbai also has a pulsating nightlife, with unforgettable bars, live music venues, and traveler hangouts.

 The Ajanta and Ellora Caves are located near Aurangabad in northern Maharashtra, around 400 kilometers (250 miles) from Mumbai.
 There are 34 caves at Ellora dating from between the 6th and 11th centuries AD, and 29 caves at Ajanta dating back to between the 2nd century BC and 6th century AD.
 While the Ajanta caves are rich in paintings and sculpture, the Ellora caves are renowned for their extraordinary architecture.
 The most incredible thing about all these caves is that they were crafted by hand, with only a hammer and chisel.

 The Konkan Coast in Maharashtra offers a bounty of beautiful beaches, which are among the most pristine in the country.Delightfully off the tourist trail, they are devoid of much commercial development and many are practically deserted.